 Upon learning that the employee may need an accommodation, the supervisor should review job functions and qualifications for the position held by the employee.

-The supervisor should consult with the employee to find out his or her specific physical or mental abilities and limitations as they relate to the essential job functions, and to discuss the employee’s preferences with regard to accommodations.
+The supervisor should consult with the employee to find out their specific physical or mental abilities and limitations as they relate to the essential job functions, and to discuss the employee’s preferences with regard to accommodations.
 The supervisor may request that the employee provide written documentation from a licensed medical practitioner, specifying the employee’s functional limitations as they pertain to the job, without providing diagnostic information.
 This documentation may also include the medical practitioner’s suggestions about potential accommodations.
-In order for the practitioner to provide a knowledgeable recommendation, the job description with the essential assigned duties annotated and a PEM form for the job should be provided to the employee to give to her/his practitioner.
+In order for the practitioner to provide a knowledgeable recommendation, the job description with the essential assigned duties annotated and a PEM form for the job should be provided to the employee to give to their practitioner.

 Consistent with departmental and campus practices, the supervisor may agree to an accommodation for essential functions, and to accommodation for, or elimination of, non-essential functions.
 This agreement should be documented.